Reece Shearsmith: Career

-2014–present: Inside No. 9, ITV dramas and awards
+2014–2020

-In 2014, Shearsmith and Pemberton returned to BBC2 with a new dark comedy series called Inside No. 9.
+In 2014, Shearsmith and Pemberton returned to BBC Two with a new dark comedy series called Inside No. 9.
 Each episode of the anthology series takes place in a different 'No. 9' location.
 Shearsmith and Pemberton play various characters in the series and have also directed two of the episodes.
 Also in 2014, he starred as Malcolm Webster in ITV drama series, based on a true story, The Widower.

 He starred as Detective Sergeant Stone in Chasing Shadows, an ITV drama series about missing persons.

-In 2015, he played Gagan Rassmussen in the Series 9 Doctor Who episode "Sleep No More", Steele in High-Rise directed by Ben Wheatley, Ray in Peter Kay's Car Share and Pastor John in the Christmas specials of Julia Davis’ Hunderby.
+In 2015, he played Gagan Rassmussen in the Series 9 Doctor Who episode "Sleep No More", Steele in High-Rise directed by Ben Wheatley, Ray in Peter Kay's Car Share and Pastor John in the Christmas specials of Julia Davis' Hunderby.
 In February 2015, Shearsmith was interviewed by Adam Buxton on BBC Radio 4's Chain Reaction and he then interviewed Bob Mortimer.

 He appeared in Hangmen at the Royal Court Theatre from Thursday 10 September to Saturday 10 October 2015.

-In 2016, he appeared in Mid Morning Matters With Alan Partridge, American musical comedy series Galavant and dark comedy thriller Stag.
+In 2016, he appeared in Mid Morning Matters with Alan Partridge, American musical comedy series Galavant and dark comedy thriller Stag.
 He appeared live at Latitude Festival in Southwold, Suffolk.

 A Christmas special of Inside No. 9 aired in December 2016 and a third series in 2017.

 In 2017, Shearsmith appeared in the part-animated film Borley Rectory: The Most Haunted House in England.
 It was written and directed by Ashley Thorpe and co-starred Jonathan Rigby.
 Shearsmith also appeared in the title role in The Dresser at the Chichester Festival Theatre, as well as reuniting with The League of Gentlemen for three television specials, transmitted on BBC2 in December 2017.

 Shearsmith appeared as himself in the 2018 short film To Trend on Twitter in aid of young people with cancer charity CLIC Sargent with fellow comedians David Baddiel, Steve Pemberton, Helen Lederer and actor Jason Flemyng.